Early Childhood Education (ECE)

 CAJE’s Early Childhood Education work includes:

-- Convening regular meetings of the Jewish Early Childhood Network (JECN).
+- Convening regular meetings of the Jewish Early Childhood Professional Network (JECPN).
 The network, comprised of ECE directors, gathers to share resources, explore trends and innovations in ECE and advocates for ECE and its practitioners.

 - Piloting the Jewish Resource Specialist Initiative (JRS) in 5 Jewish Early Childhood Education programs.
 (See blow for deyails.)